hortonworks/cloudbreak/authorization-common/README.md

 [ResourceNameListPermissionChecker](src/main/java/com/sequenceiq/authorization/service/ResourceNameListPermissionChecker.java)

-#### Resource Object
+#### Request Object

-In this case we are checking annotated fields of the objects and do permission check based on the parameters of the annotation.
+In this case we are checking properties of the request object and do permission check based on the annotations on the method.

 [ResourceObjectPermissionChecker](src/main/java/com/sequenceiq/authorization/service/ResourceObjectPermissionChecker.java)